nsrau/azure-docs.it-it/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="restore-adsynctoolsexpiredcertificates"></a>Restore-ADSyncToolsExpiredCertificates

 ### <a name="synopsis"></a>RIEPILOGO
-(DA FARE) Ripristina l'attributo UserCertificate di Active Directory da un file di certificato
+(a) Ripristina l'attributo UserCertificate di Active Directory da un file di certificato

 ### <a name="syntax"></a>SYNTAX